cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 SCHAR = %x20-21 / %x23-5B / %x5D-7E / %x80-10FFFD / SESC
 SESC = "\" (%x20-7E / %x80-10FFFD)
 ~~~
+{: #e6527-old1 title="Old ABNF for strings with permissive ABNF for
+SESC, but not allowing hex escapes"}

 This allows almost any non-C0 character to be escaped by a backslash,
 but critically misses out on the `\uXXXX` and `\uHHHH\uLLLL` forms